 function parse_currency_rates() {

-// ECB daily reference rates, free, no key.
-Rates are quoted per 1 EUR.
+// ECB daily reference rates.
+Free, no key, quoted per 1 EUR.

 $url = 'https://www.ecb.europa.eu/stats/eurofxref/eurofxref-daily.xml';